nolan-h-hamilton/Consenrich/README.md

 ## Download/Install

+Consenrich is available via [PyPI/pip](https://pypi.org/project/consenrich/):

+* `pip install consenrich`

+If managing multiple Python environments, use `python -m pip install consenrich`.
+If lacking administrative privileges, running with flag `--user` may be necessary.

+---

-Consenrich can be easily downloaded and installed from source:
+Consenrich can also be easily downloaded and installed from source:

 1. `git clone https://github.com/nolan-h-hamilton/Consenrich.git`
 2. `cd Consenrich`